-In this month’s Global Parenting feature Baby Globetrotters (BG) caught up with fellow Australian Gwen (G) who along with her husband Jose and two young girls moved to Macau in 2011.
+In this month’s Global Parenting feature, Our Globetrotters (OG) caught up with fellow Australian Gwen (G), who, along with her husband Jose and two young girls, moved to Macau in 2011.

-It is the most densely populated region in the world and also one of the richest with gambling and tourism its main industries.
-The main language is Cantonese but there remains a small Macanese population and a lot of Portuguese influence in things like language and foods.
-There is a large immigrant and expat workforce in this rapidly expanding city – BG.
+It is the most densely populated region in the world and also one of the richest, with gambling and tourism as its main industries.
+The main language is Cantonese, but there remains a small Macanese population and a lot of Portuguese influence in things like language and food.
+There is a large immigrant and expat workforce in this rapidly expanding city – OG.

-BG: So Gwen tell us how your family ended up in Macau?
+OG: So Gwen tell us how your family ended up in Macau?

 G: We are both originally from Melbourne, Australia, and my husband is a commercial airline pilot.
 He has worked in a number of locations around Australia then he was offered his first overseas job working with Air Macau in 2011.
 He completed a six-month probation period then I flew out to join him with our young girls when Chantal was six and Maleah was two.

 OG: What was your first impression on arriving?